toebeann/SnapBuilder/README.md

 -   [Automatically upgrades inaccurate hitboxes so that items can properly snap to them!](https://i.imgur.com/D8DycbH.mp4) (Mostly only applies to Subnautica: Below Zero)
 -   The range for building can be extended and customised!
 (On the legacy branch of Subnautica, this only applies to items, not rooms)
 -   All keybinds and parameters can be tweaked in-game with [Configuration Manager](https://www.nexusmods.com/subnautica/mods/1112/)!
 (Simply press F5 to open the configuration window)
--   Fully compatible with the legacy branch and QMods!
+-   Fully compatible with the QMods and the legacy branch of Subnautica!
 -   Fully compatible with [Decorations Mod](https://www.nexusmods.com/subnautica/mods/102)!

 ![Configuring SnapBuilder](https://staticdelivery.nexusmods.com/mods/1155/images/427/427-1671005686-1718616155.png)